George Parros: Professional

 Parros was a member of the Anaheim Ducks team that won the Stanley Cup in 2007.
 On June 12, 2007, coming off of the Stanley Cup win, George Parros and the Ducks agreed to a two-year contract.
 The contract was worth 1.1 million dollars for two years.
 Parros had 183 penalty minutes during the 2007–08 season, at the conclusion of which the Ducks would be eliminated in the first round of their Stanley Cup defense by the Dallas Stars.
 His penalty minutes would drop to 135 the following season despite playing in an additional five games, while contributing five goals and five assists.

 After the better part of 6 seasons with the Ducks, Parros left as a free agent and signed a two-year contract with the Florida Panthers on July 1, 2012.

 On July 5, 2013, after one season with the Panthers, Parros was traded to the Montreal Canadiens for Philippe Lefebvre and a 7th round draft pick in 2014.
 In the season opener against the Toronto Maple Leafs on October 1, 2013, Parros engaged in a fight with Colton Orr in the third period.
-Parros lost his balance and fell headfirst to the ice knocking him out.
-Orr expressed immediate concern waving for training staff to make their way to Parros as he lay on the ice motionless.
-Parros was taken off on a stretcher with a concussion.
-Parros missed the next twelve games as a result of his injuries.
-This incident touched off renewed debate regarding fighting's place in the National Hockey League and player safety moving forward.
+Parros lost his balance and fell headfirst to the ice, knocking him out.
+Orr expressed immediate concern, waving for training staff to make their way to Parros as he lay on the ice motionless.
+Parros was concussed, and taken off on a stretcher.
+He missed the next twelve games as a result of his injuries.
+This incident touched off renewed debate regarding player safety and fighting's place in the National Hockey League.
 After returning to play, Parros sustained a second concussion on December 14, 2013, following a fight with Eric Boulton during a game against the New York Islanders.
 Parros next played on January 11, 2014, in a game against the Chicago Blackhawks.
 However, he saw limited action during the season, either because of injury or because of being a healthy scratch, and appeared in only 22 games in total.

 The Canadiens did not offer Parros another contract at the end of the season and on July 1, 2014, he became an unrestricted free agent.
-He subsequently announced his retirement on December 5, 2014.
+On December 5, 2014 he announced his retirement from playing hockey.

 Post-playing career

 In September 2016, the NHL announced that Parros had joined the league's Department of Player Safety.
 In September 2017, he was promoted to senior vice president of player safety, succeeding Stéphane Quintal as head of the Department of Player Safety.
 Upon being promoted, Parros said, "What uniquely positions me for the job is that I played the game as physically as anybody and I never once was fined or suspended."
-Parros plans on renewing emphasis on slashing and other "nonhockey plays."
+Parros said that he wanted to address slashing and other "nonhockey plays."